 - 1/4 tsp red pepper flakes, or amount to taste

-- When the oil is heated, add the bok choy to the pan(turn heat back down to medium); sprinkle the salt, black pepper and optional red pepper flakes and cover for a few minutes.
+- When the oil is heated, add the bok choy to the pan(turn the heat back down to medium); sprinkle the salt, black pepper, and optional red pepper flakes and cover for a few minutes.
 Adjust the heat if it's getting too hot - do not let the oil burn.